Uniform density in matroids, matrices and graphs: Graphic matroids

 \subsection{Structure}

 To illustrate the implications of uniform density in graphs, we consider a number of structural properties.
-The \emph{degree} $\deg(v):=\vert\lbrace e\in E : e\ni v\rbrace\vert$ of a vertex $v\in V$ is equal to the number of edges that contain $v$.
+The \emph{degree} $\deg(v):=\vert\lbrace e\in E : e\ni v\rbrace\vert$ of a vertex $v\in V$ is equal to the number of edges that contain $v$; recall that loops are excluded, which otherwise should be counted twice in computing the degree.
 We write $\delta(G)$ for the smallest degree of any vertex, and $\Delta(G)$ for the largest degree.
 A graph is \emph{regular} if all vertices have the same degree. \begin{proposition} If $G$ is a uniformly dense graph, then $\delta(G)\geq \rho(G)$. \end{proposition} \begin{proof} Let $v\in V$ be a minimal degree vertex, and let $A_v:=\lbrace e\in E : e\ni v\rbrace$ be the set of edges that contain $v$.
-Note that $\vert A_v\vert=\delta(G)$.
+Note that $\vert A_v\vert\geq\delta(G)$.
 Since removing $A_v$ creates at least one new component, i.e., the separated vertex $v$, we find that

 From uniform density of $G$, it then follows that